M4598bm/President-2016/README.txt

 # President
 A turn based simulation game in Processing: You've just won the 2016 presidential election!
-Now you have to do the work, new Commander-In-Chief.
+Now you have to do the work, as the 45th Chief Executive.

 Initial setup: